-For the health, safety and protection of patients, Mission Partners, and all who receive our care, OSF HealthCare is requiring PAEMS students who perform clinical skills within OSF St. Francis Medical Center to be fully vaccinated with the COVID-19 vaccine.
+For the health, safety and protection of patients, Mission Partners, and all who receive our care, OSF HealthCare is recommending PAEMS students who perform clinical skills within OSF St. Francis Medical Center to be fully vaccinated with the COVID-19 vaccine.
+Students who have been diagnosed with Covid-19 must have a doctor's note clearing the student for further clinical shifts declaring that the student has tested negative for the virus.